nicholashibberd/bouncing-vim/README.md

 With `CTRL+ArrowUp` and `CTRL+ArrowDown` (single lines in normal mode, multiple lines in visual mode).

+Keycode fixes are provided for this to work in Tmux as well.

 ### Buffer enhancements

 * Reuse a buffer if a file is already open